-Helping organizations and employees think outside the box so they can work more productively and effectively, and stay ahead of the curve in the workplace.
+Helping organizations and employees enhance brain function and innovative thinking so they can work more productively and effectively, and stay ahead of the curve in the workplace.

 Creativity is not something a person either has or doesn’t have.
 Nor is it synonymous with artistic abilities.
 The fact is that EVERYONE is creative – but not in the same way.
 Just as there are different types of intelligence (traditional IQ, emotional intelligence or EQ, and social intelligence or SI) there are multiple types of creativity.
 To that end, this highly interactive course will help participants discover, develop, and apply their individual creativity style in a variety of workplace settings.